My artwork is an exploration of natural and rural settings. It is here that I feel most at peace and am prompted to do some deep introspective work.

 Stacy-Ann Topjian Searle is a landscape artist who uses pen and ink to create detailed drawings in black and white.

-Stacy-Ann is a member of the Guild of Natural Science Illustrators-Carolinas and the Orange County Artists Guild.
+Stacy-Ann is a member of the Guild of Natural Science Illustrators-Carolinas.
 She is a juried artist who has participated in exhibitions both nationally and internationally.

 Her work is in private collections throughout the United States and overseas.